 When I started, I don’t even know how important it is to have a website or a social media presence.
 But I learned and I am glad I wasn’t too late!

-In the short span of time of being an entrepreneur, I’ve learned that there are at least three main business skills that I (and you) need so that I can operate my business effectively.
+In the span of five years from when I decided to become an entrepreneur, I’ve learned that there are at least three main business skills that I (and you) need so that I can operate my business effectively.

 My top 3 business skills for success